 When someone asks me how to harvest herbs, I usually say: "Just snip!"

-Sure, there's more to it than that.
+Seriously, though, there's a little more to it than that.
 But it's not rocket science, by any means!

-With a few simple tools and these basic harvesting techniques, your teapot will be filled with deliciousness - and your herbs will continue to thrive!
+With a few inexpensive tools and the simple harvesting techniques you'll see below, your teapot will be filled with deliciousness - and your herbs will continue to thrive all season long!

-The urge is even stronger when my stevia plants start sprouting new growth.
+Likewise, when my stevia plant starts sprouting new growth.
 Sweet mother of everything yummy, I'm ready to whip up a fresh batch of stevia syrup!

 |Chamomile||when flowers are new and fully opened|